JamesLaverack/mrpack-container/README.md

 This project is not affiliated with Modrinth.
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

-**This is pre-Alpha and is under construction.**
-In particular, the code quality is awful because this is thrown together.
-Many things are not yet supported.

 ## Installing

-Right now you will need to clone this repository with git, and then build the mrpack-container binary with Rust.
+You will need to clone this repository with git, and then build the mrpack-container binary with Rust.
 You will need to have a [Rust toolchain](https://www.rust-lang.org/tools/install) installed for your platform.

 For example: